 In talks with his Qatari counterpart, German Foreign Minister Guido Westerwelle called for an end to the civil unrest and the violent military crackdown.

 The Arab Spring began in Tunisia in 2011.
-In the run-up to the forthcoming elections, a team from DW went there to see if the country is really on course to become the region’s first true democracy.
+In the run-up to the recent elections, a team from DW went there to see if the country is really on course to become the region’s first true democracy.

 As the situation in Egypt remains unstable, fears of a domino-effect are growing.
 The Islamist government in Tunis is under pressure.
 Germany says it wants to support democracy in Tunisia with a development partnership.